archik408/react-archux-example/README.md

 #### Testing

-We trying to test all aspects from components to services through reducers and actions:
+We are trying to test all aspects from components to services through reducers and actions:

 + `__tests__` - unit tests (using enzyme)